AllianzDeutschlandAG/cidemo-jenkins/README.md

 - [Timestamper](https://plugins.jenkins.io/timestamper) for timestamps in console output
 - [Blue Ocean](https://plugins.jenkins.io/blueocean) for a redesigned Jenkins experience
 - [Artifactory](https://plugins.jenkins.io/artifactory) for managing our build artifacts

+### Skip Startup

+These changes were made for convenience for a presentation:

+- skips setup wizard.
+- sets basic security defaults to avoid warnings on load.

+and are _not meant as a recommendation_!
+For more more about preinstalled configurations, see the [official documentation](https://github.com/jenkinsci/docker/blob/master/README.md).